EthanSLin/Comfort-Food-Bias-Analysis/README.md

 | 412 broccoli casserole             | 306168 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions'] |        5 |            5 |         6 |          20 |              36 |       6 |       32 |       1 | False     |
 | 412 broccoli casserole             | 306168 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions'] |        5 |            5 |         6 |          20 |              36 |       6 |       32 |       1 | False     |

+## Univariate Analysis

+<iframe src="assets/univariate.html" width=800 height=600 frameBorder=0></iframe>

+When we plot the distribution of scores across all our recipes, it becomes apparent that the scores are quite skewed, with most recipes having rather low nutrition scores.
+The median of the recipe's score is around 2-3 and the distribution being positively skewed on the right side, with a notable, slight hump at score 6.

 # Assessment of Missingness